Pseudomanifold/Aleph/docs/Rieck16b.md

+---
-# ‘Shall I compare thee to a network?’—Visualizing the Topological Structure of Shakespeare’s Plays
+title: ‘Shall I compare thee to a network?’—Visualizing the Topological Structure of Shakespeare’s Plays
+---

 Here, we briefly document how to reproduce the results reported in the paper [‘Shall I compare thee to a network?’—Visualizing the Topological Structure of Shakespeare’s Plays](http://bastian.rieck.ru/research/Vis2016.pdf), which was presented at the Workshop on Visualization for the Digital Humanities at IEEE VIS 2016.